LoginRadius/engineering-portal/content/build-and-push-docker-images-with-go/index.md

 ### Build an Image

-To build a Docker image from our local files, one way is to compress those files into a tar archive first.
+One way to build a Docker image from our local files is to compress those files into a tar archive first.

 We use the archive package provided by Docker:
 ```